MarcelRaschke/vscode-fs-code-assist/README.md

-# Fatshark Code Assist
+# Toadman Code Assist

+This is a fork of Fatshark's code assist for use with Toadman's tools.

 ## Install
-Available on the Visual Studio Code Marketplace: https://marketplace.visualstudio.com/items?itemName=Fatshark.fatshark-code-assist
+Available on the Visual Studio Code Marketplace: https://marketplace.visualstudio.com/items?itemName=Toadman.toadman-code-assist

 Alternatively, if you're developing it you can also clone the repo into `%UserProfile%/.vscode/extensions`.